From the Field

 Where did Hurricane Florence make landfall?

-Hurricane Florence made landfall as a Category 1 hurricane the morning of Friday, Sept.
-14 over Wrightsville Beach, North Carolina, a few miles east of Wilmington and not far from the South Carolina border.
-The hurricane came ashore with 90-mph winds and punishing storm surge.
+Hurricane Florence made landfall as a Category 1 hurricane on the morning of September 14, 2018, over Wrightsville Beach, North Carolina, a few miles east of Wilmington and not far from the South Carolina border.
+The hurricane slammed ashore with 90-mph winds and a punishing storm surge.

 States of emergency were declared in Georgia, South Carolina, North Carolina, Virginia, Maryland, and Washington, D.C.
 North Carolina alone was forecasted to receive 9.6 trillion gallons of rain, enough to cover the entire state in 10 inches of water.